jamesarosen/presentations/javascript_equipment/README.md

 When the jQuery plugin is run, it will insert an `<img/>` tag into the DOM that follows the cursor.
 It prevents all clicks just like a cat gets in your way.

+## JSHint

+JSHint is the *sine qua non* of JavaScript development.
+It will do more than any other tool to help you write correct, maintainable code.
+After installing [NodeJS](http://nodejs.org/), install JSHint with `npm install -g jshint`.
+Run JSHint on a single file with `jshint assets/insistent_cat.js`.

+If you are working on multiple projects, there will come a time when you want to use a different version of JSHint on each one.
+To do so, install JSHint *locally* instead of *globally*.
+Add the following to the `package.json` file in your project:

+    "devDependencies": {
+      "jshint": "~1.1.0"
+    }

+Then install with `npm install`, ignoring the warning about `-g`.
+To use the local version from the commandline, run `node_modules/jshint/bin/hint myFile.js`.

+For bonus points, work JSHint into your editor of choice; you can bind it to a keyboard shortcut or have it run every time a file is saved.
+Additionally, you can add it to a git pre-commit hook and your continuous integration server.

 ## Copyright

 All material herein is Copyright Zendesk 2008-2012, with the exception of